The Hadith “Kill Him Who Changes His Religion” — A Direct Response

 The hadith can reasonably bear a narrow reading concerning political betrayal of the Muslim community under conditions where religion and civic allegiance were fused.
 It cannot by itself settle every later case of doubt, private deconversion, academic criticism, or modern citizenship under plural legal orders.
 To force the broadest possible reading is to ignore how Islamic law actually reasons.

 This is also why the Quran’s silence on a worldly punishment matters so much.
 In questions of blood, silence is weighty.
 A short report is not read in a manner that overrides the Quran’s broader moral architecture without strong contextual justification.
-Many contemporary scholars therefore hold that the hadith concerns a treasonous and militant form of apostasy, not the mere inward adoption of another belief.
+Many contemporary scholars therefore hold that the hadith concerns a treasonous and militant form of apostasy, rather than the mere inward adoption of another belief.

 The more faithful conclusion